Handling of Postponement and Cancellation in the photography INDUSTRY: a policy is an important instrument to create transparency.

 Can a cancellation or postponement be free of charge?

-If cancellations and postponements would be, by default, ‘free’, it would constitute a non-obligation agreement, which makes not much sense (to have it at all) and would allow to sign several agreements for a project and not being serious about it, but just to secure a time-slot may be with more than one vendor and later decide which one plays best.
-Everyone who is in the industry for a long time accumulated enough experience to know that everything can happen and has seen it all.
+If cancellations and postponements would be, by default, ‘free’, it would constitute a non-obligation agreement, which makes not much sense (to have it at all) and would allow a buyer to sign several agreements for a project and not being serious about it, but just to secure a time slot may be with more than one vendor and later decide which one plays best.
+Everyone who is in the industry – for a long time – has accumulated enough experience to know that everything can happen and ‘has seen it all’.

 Cancellation & Postponement with low costs involved

-My cancellation and postponement policy is brief and follows the industry standard by stating that a certain percentage of certain fees, let’s say 50%, and 100% of incurred expenses becomes due.
-My policy is generic because it cannot have a provision for any specific circumstances that surround the cancellation or postponement.
-To address specifics and looking for cost savers happens when the cancellation / postponement happens und all details are available.
+My cancellation and postponement policy is brief and follows the industry standard by stating that a certain percentage of certain fees, let’s say 50% of fees, and 100% of incurred expenses become due.
+My policy is generic because it cannot have a provision for any specific circumstances that surround the cancellation or postponement we would need weeks to go into every detail, which is not happening and possible in the real world.
+To address specifics and looking for cost savers will happen when an actual cancellation / postponement happens und all details are available.

-Seems fair, I think: photographers must try to rebook the freshly created time-slot in order not to lose income, and of course, if there were already expenses involved, they need to be paid by the client.
+Seems fair, I think: photographers must try to rebook the cancelled time slot, and of course, if there were already expenses involved, they need to be paid by the client.